Kendre Miller

-Kendre Miller (born June 11, 2002) is an American football running back for the TCU Horned Frogs.
+Kendre Miller (born June 11, 2002) is an American professional football running back and kickoff returner for the New Orleans Saints of the National Football League (NFL).
+He played college football for the TCU Horned Frogs.
+Miller was selected in the third round as the 71st pick of the 2023 NFL draft.

-High school career
+Early life

-Miller Mount Enterprise High School in Mount Enterprise, Texas.
+Miller attended Mount Enterprise High School in Mount Enterprise, Texas.
 As a senior, he rushed for 2,508 yards and 34 touchdowns.
 He committed to Texas Christian University (TCU) to play college football.

 College career

 As a true freshman at TCU in 2020, he rushed for 388 yards on 54 carries with two touchdowns.
 As a sophomore in 2021, he was second on the team with 623 rushing yards on 83 carries with seven touchdowns.
 Miller took over as TCU's starter in 2022.
+He ran for 1399 yards and 17 touchdowns, averaging 6.2 yards per carry.

+Professional career

+Miller was drafted by the New Orleans Saints in the third round, 71st overall, of the 2023 NFL draft.
+He scored his first professional touchdown in Week 18 against the Atlanta Falcons on a three-yard rush.
+As a rookie, Miller appeared in eight games and finished with 41 carries for 156 yards and one rushing touchdown to go with ten receptions for 117 yards.

+Miller began the 2024 season on injured reserve, and was activated by the team ahead of Week 6.
+In six appearances (two starts) for New Orleans, he rushed 39 times for 148 yards and one touchdown; he also had five receptions for 33 yards.

+Miller made seven appearances for New Orleans during the 2025 season, recording 47 rushes for 193 yards and one touchdown.
+On October 20, 2025, Miller was placed on injured reserve after suffering a torn ACL in Week 7 against the Chicago Bears.